Essential services hardship assistance grant

 - for farm or property damage (excluding principal place of residence)

 - to replace loss of tools of trade.

 How to apply

-- a recent rates notice, electricity or other account showing your name and current address, or other evidence stating your name and current address, i.e. rent invoices or similar.
+- A recent rates notice, electricity or other account showing your name and current address, or other evidence stating your name and current address, i.e. rent invoices or similar.

 If you don’t have this information, you will need to provide other evidence that shows your name, date of birth and address.